The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.

 the 'Feast of Weeks'.

-- All the other verses, except for Ezekiel 45:21, relate
+- Other verses, except for Ezekiel 45:21, relate to the

-to the seven weeks of harvest leading up to this 3rd
+seven weeks of harvest leading up to the Feast of Weeks.

 - Ezekiel 45:21 is often incorrectly translated as just

 'seven'.
-It seems this change made because it was
+It seems this change was made because it was

 considered that the plural form was an error.

-In context it seems the plural form is being used to
+However, in this verse it seems the plural form is being

-refer to the two overlapping 7 day periods,
+used to refer to the two overlapping 7 day periods;

 a) 14th-20th - nights of thanksgiving , and